rmkeeler/statistical-significance-marketing/README.md

 1. Test the results of split tests for statistical significance
 2. Plan such split tests by determining how large a test sample needs to be in order to detect a desired effect size.
+3. Explore confidence intervals when they are more insightful or easier to communicate than significance

 # Usage Instructions <a name = "instructions"></a>